 North Hertfordshire

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the North Hertfordshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-North Hertfordshire combines historic market towns, rural landscapes, and attractive villages set amid rolling countryside.
+Overview ⁞ North Hertfordshire combines historic market towns, rural landscapes, and attractive villages set amid rolling countryside.
 Hitchin, with its cobbled streets, medieval parish church, and lively markets, is a focal point, while Letchworth Garden City, the world’s first garden city, showcases innovative urban planning with green spaces and arts venues.
 Baldock and Royston add character with their Roman and medieval heritage, while nearby villages feature timber-framed cottages and ancient churches.
 The chalk hills of the Chilterns fringe the area, offering scenic walking trails and nature reserves, while the River Ivel and other waterways add to the varied geography.

+Who governs North Hertfordshire?
 The local authority for this district is: North Hertfordshire District Council - responsible for district-level services.
 Since Hertfordshire is a two-tier area, county-level services are handled by: Hertfordshire County Council.

 Constituencies in North Hertfordshire